keddad/neversleeps/publications/resp.md

 Another addition are "Verbatim strings".
 They are described as "similar to the bulk string, with the addition of providing a hint about the data's encoding".
 This sounds very nice: I've worked with old projects, where UTF-8 is mixed with other weird encodings, and having an ability to mark the encoding of a certain string would be very useful.

 Let's look at the official example:  `=15\r\ntxt:Some string\r\n`.
 The `txt` part represents the text encoding.
 There are two problems with this approach:

 * Standard requires encoding be expressed in exactly 3 bytes.
 Encoding names are usually not 3 bytes (see: `utf8`, `win1251`).
 * Apparently, even if you were to cram your encoding name in this field, those are not actual encodings.
 Instead, this is a bit of information passed to the client to let it know how to present the data to the user.

 So now you have another type of bulk string, which is supposed to have text encoding embedded.
 But instead of proper encoding, they are just putting an attribute describing how to best present this text.
 If only there were a special data type which would allow us to add additional attributes to objects!
 We could even call it [attributes](#Attributes).

 #### Sets and Pushes
 Another structures introduced are "Set" and "Push".
 Sets are, as expected, a collection of elements with no particular order which is guaranteed to only have unique elements.
-Pushes are a way to sidestep traditional request-response model and push some data from the client.
+Pushes are a way to sidestep traditional request-response model and push some data to the client.
 Let's compare representations of these data types with some test data:

 | Data Type | Representation           |
 | --------- | ------------------------ |
 | Array     | `*2\r\n+FOO\r\n+BAR\r\n` |
 | Set       | `~2\r\n+FOO\r\n+BAR\r\n` |
 | Push      | `>2\r\n+FOO\r\n+BAR\r\n` |
 Those are all arrays, just with different first byte!
 I can get the excuse for Pushes, but I can't fathom why would you use Sets.
 They express exactly the same information as Arrays.
 Protocol declares them to be unordered and unique, but this should be a property of the function which returns a set, and not one of the protocol itself.
 You can send non-ordered, unique data with arrays just fine.
-You can also try to mess the "set" ordering and see which applications break.
+You can also try to mess the "set" ordering and see which applications break first.

 ---